Delhi-Goa IndiGo plane makes emergency landing at Mumbai airport due to engine failure: Source - The Tribune

 Delhi-Goa IndiGo plane makes emergency landing at Mumbai airport due to engine failure: Source

-A Goa-bound IndiGo flight from Delhi made an emergency landing here after it was diverted to the city due to a mid-air engine failure, according to a source.
+A Goa-bound IndiGo flight from Delhi made an emergency landing here on Wednesday evening after it was diverted to the city due to a mid-air "engine failure", according to a source.

 The flight, operated with an Airbus A320neo, made an emergency landing at 9.52 pm, the source said.